Neve Shalom, Tel Aviv: History

-One of the first public institutions, built in 1895, was Sha'arei Torah (lit.
-'Gates of the Torah'), the beit midrash of Rabbi Abraham Isaac Kook, which included a synagogue, a primary school, a high school and craft workshops.
+One of the first public institutions, built in 1895, on land donated by Zerah Barnett was Sha'arei Torah (lit.
+'Gates of the Torah'), later the beit midrash of Rabbi Abraham Isaac Kook, which included a synagogue, a primary school, a high school and craft workshops.
 In addition to religious studies, the students learned carpentry and metalwork.

 In 1905, Rabbi Kook's brother-in-law, Raphael Rabinowitz-Teomim, established a girls' school that became an important center of Hebrew culture and language-learning.
 In the wake of financial hardship and serious damage in 1948, the site was abandoned.

 In the early 1990s Neve Shalom was saved from demolition by proactive preservation activists.